Rosemont, Hunterdon County, New Jersey

 Rosemont is an unincorporated community located within Delaware Township in Hunterdon County, in the U.S. state of New Jersey.
 Its ZIP code is 08556.
-Located at the top of a small hill, the center of the community is located along Kingwood Stockton Road (County Route 519) near its intersections with Raven Rock Rosemont Road and Rosemont Ringoes Road (CR 604).
-Farmland (for which it is listed on the National Register of Historic Places) and residences make up the surrounding area while the center of the settlement includes residences, a post office, and an antique shop.
+Situated at the top of a small hill, the center of the community lies along Kingwood Stockton Road (County Route 519), near its intersections with Raven Rock Rosemont Road and Rosemont Ringoes Road (CR 604).
+The surrounding area consists of farmland (which is listed on the National Register of Historic Places) and residential properties.
+The center of the settlement features residences, a post office, and an antique shop.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Rosemont include: